• Home

 A hero image with an icon of a cursor clicking a CTA button and a line graph

-What comes to mind when I try to think of a powerful CTA (call to action) is the one my dad expertly executed daily by bellowing at me to get a job.
+What comes to mind when I try to think of a powerful CTA (call to action) is the one my dad expertly executed by bellowing at me daily to get a job.
 Fresh from a college experience that promised the world but mainly delivered a mountain of student debt, I was under the assumption that adulthood was supposed to be full of quirky adventures and unexpected meet-cutes, not unsolicited career advice from a man who still struggles to connect to Bluetooth.

 Eventually, his CTA successfully motivated me to become a productive member of society.
-And that's the magic of a compelling CTA—it jolts you out of your passiveness and into action.
+And that's the power of a compelling CTA—it jolts you out of your passiveness and into action.
 In my case, I got a job despite a lifelong belief that work is something to avoid unless absolutely necessary.
 (Look at me now, Dad!)

 Just as personal CTAs can lead to transformative life decisions, marketing CTAs have the potential to significantly impact user engagement and conversion.
 Want to craft your own magnetic calls to action?
 Keep reading for tips and examples of what makes great CTAs, well, great.